CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 Compared to CosmWasm smart contracts, Cosmos SDK native modules are slightly faster due to the lack of virtualization.
 However, virtualization comes with its own benefits.
-Smart contracts can be swapped when chain is running, whereas restarts are requried for native modules.
+Smart contracts can be swapped when the chain is running, whereas restarts are required for native modules.
 Also, thanks to the flexible Wasm virtual machine, CosmWasm contracts can be written in Rust (and someday other languages as well).